BananaAcid/imapbox/README.md

 -so, --search-output TYPE     | Search result output type "text" or "json" (default: "text") -i, --input-dsn               | Helper to generate a DSN string, adding the optional "gui" parameter will open the DSN generator in a GUI (if the optional module is installed), can be used with --test <br> see [about DSN](#about-dsn)
---server CRONTABSTRING        | Starts as a server, triggering with the specified cron string, see https://crontab.guru
+--server CRONTABSTRING        | Starts as a server, triggering with the specified cron string, see https://crontab.guru --hook EVENT,"TARGET"         | Run the specified TARGET whenever the EVENT happens, can be repeated, see [Hook based automation](#hook-based-automation)

 #### Note